openjfx/samples/IDE/Eclipse/README.md

 Download an appropriate JDK 11 for your operating system.
 Make sure `JAVA_HOME` is properly set to the Java 11 installation directory.

-Note: If you get this message for your
+Note: If you get this message when you add JDK 11:

 > You selected a JRE that this version of Eclipse JDT does not yet support fully.
 Some of the features may not work as expected.

-Install patch from MarketPlace: `Java 11 support for Eclipse 2018-09 (4.9)`.
+then install this patch from MarketPlace: `Java 11 support for Eclipse 2018-09 (4.9)`.

 ## Ant